 Summer days are clear and spectacular and the temperatures are truly remarkable.
 Spring and autumn are mild transitions into the other seasons.
 There is a brief monsoon season that is truly extraordinary.

 The city offers its residents many unique quality real estate choices.
-Set among scenic mountain views, desert vistas, golf courses, and lakes that are happily sprinkled throughout Glendale, visitors find them selves turning into resident who never leave.
+Set among scenic mountain views, desert vistas, golf courses, and lakes that are happily sprinkled throughout Glendale, visitors find them selves turning into a resident who never leaves.

 Trails for biking, hiking, and horse backing, well planned open spaces, and a generous number of neighborhood parks and playgrounds are all a part of many of the new home developments found in

-Glendale is alive with excitement- it is a vibrant community with many master planned developments, starter properties, luxury executive homes, mature residences in quiet tree lined neighborhoods, townhouses, and condominiums, and affordable properties.
+Glendale is alive with excitement- it is a vibrant community with many master planned developments, starter properties, luxury executive homes, mature residences in a quiet tree-lined neighborhoods, townhouses, and condominiums, and affordable properties.

-A great part about living in the West Valley is its accessibility to higher education institutions.
+A great part of living in the West Valley is its accessibility to higher education institutions.
 The world famous Garvin School of International Management (formerly known as the Thunderbird American Graduate School of International Management) attracts students from all across the world to study right here in Glendale.
-Formerly under the aegis of U.S. Intelligence for training business operatives to guide global economic growth in the capitalist mold it is the largest and oldest international management school devoted solely to preparing future business leaders for domestic management and international business.
+Formerly under the aegis of U.S. Intelligence for training business operatives to guide global economic growth in the capitalist mold, it is the largest and oldest international management school devoted solely to preparing future business leaders for domestic management and international business.
 The school is recognized as being one of the best in the country.

 The Midwestern University of Osteopathic Medicine is the first private health sciences school in Arizona.
-The College of Osteopathic Medicine, the College of Pharmacy, College of Allied Health Professionals, and the College of Health Sciences are all offered thorough the Midwestern University health science education umbrella.
+The College of Osteopathic Medicine, the College of Pharmacy, College of Allied Health Professionals, and the College of Health Sciences are all offered through the Midwestern University health science education umbrella.
 The school keeps on expanding to accommodate more students.

 Many individuals who want to further their education attend the enormously popular Glendale Community College and many have used the unofficial slogan The place where you learn a lot, but don’t pay a lot” to describe the school’s fantastic value.